NEED HELP SELLING YOUR HORSE? CHECK OUT OUR SALES PACKAGES!

-She has just received her Bronze Medal in the United States dressage federation with only horses she has trained and raised.
-She would have received her Silver medal this year, unfortunately the passing of her Stallion Knight, who would have been her mount to get her last score died suddenly before she and he could complete it together.
-Her goals were to receive her medal with him mostly since he was such an uncommon breed to be competing at the level.
+She has just received her Bronze and Silver Medal in the United States dressage federation with only horses she has trained and raised. passing of her Stallion Knight, who would have been her mount to get her last score died suddenly before she and he could complete her Gold medal.
+Her goals were to receive all her medals with him since he was such an uncommon breed to be competing at the level.
 Currently have two up and coming and hopes to receive her Gold this year.